icgrp/ese532_handouts/ese532_handouts/hw4/homework_submission.md

         Remember Amdahl's Law; think about critical path lower bounds and resource capacity lower bounds.
         ```
-        (Add another column to the table you started in 3a showing expected performance after
-        ideal vectorization; separately show Amdahl's Law calculation for overall speedup.)
+        (Fill in the ideal vectorization speedup column in {numref}`vectorization-table`; separately show Amdahl's Law calculation for overall speedup.)
     7. We will now enable the vectorization in g++.
 You can enable it by removing
         the `-fno-tree-vectorize` flag from the `CXXFLAGS` in the hw4 Makefile.
         `-O3` optimization automatically turns on the flag `-ftree-vectorize`, which vectorizes
         your code.
     8. Report the speedup of the vectorized code with respect to the baseline.
-(Add two more
-        columns to the table you started in
-        3a showing per stage and overall
-        latency (first column) and speedup relative to non-vectorized
-        baseline (second column)).
+(Fill in the "Baseline with SIMD" columns in {numref}`vectorization-table`.)
     9. Explain the discrepancy between your measured and ideal
         performance based on the optimization of `Filter_horizontal`.
         (3 lines)